 Properly speaking, the factors that have just being discussed would call for arming, not necessarily for armed conflict.
+That is, incomplete contracting concerns the impossibility of writing contracts on the amount of arms that each side can have.
 While the parties to prospective war may have taken up arms, they could still use these to better their bargaining position against their adversaries and all could then find a compromise solution.
-For there can be many compelling reasons for finding such a solution instead of resorting to outright warfare.
+There can be a number of compelling reasons for finding such a solution instead of resorting to outright warfare.
 For one, both leaders and common folk tend to be risk averse and the outcome of war is unpredictable.
 Moreover, war can be very destructive, and unpredictably so as well.
-Overall, then, the case for compromise can be overwhelming.
-However, in practice when arms are taken up, avoiding civil war or ending it soon after that is rare.
-To see why this may occur without invoking irrationality we briefly discuss two sets of explanations that have been proposed.5
+Overall, then, the case for compromise can be overwhelming.6 However, in practice when arms are